Duke Statement on Values & Culture

 - We encourage questions and challenges, holding individuals and organizations accountable for their actions and decisions.

 - We do not use our positions of influence or authority to secure personal advantage or gain.

 At Duke, accepting responsibility for what we value means that together we build and reinforce the culture that is our cornerstone.
 We do the right thing, even under difficult circumstances.
 We do not justify disregard for these principles and expectations on the basis of expediency or achieving short-term objectives that are viewed as more important than our values.
 Together, we are committed to our ethical principles, to our selves, one another, or community, and our patients.

 We speak up when words, behaviors or actions are not consistent with our values.

 If you witness or are asked to participate in actions that are not consistent with our values, tell someone.
-Ask your supervisor or department head for advice.
-If that is not possible, contact 800.843.9793 to discuss your question or report your concern.
+Ask your supervisor, department head, residence advisor or ombudsman for advice.
+If that is not possible, contact 800.826.8109 to discuss your question or report your concern.
 The toll-free number is a confidential, and anonymous if you choose, service provided er hours per day, 365 days per year.

 It takes courage to come forward.
 Retaliation for reporting concerns in good faith is strictly prohibited.

 Duke commits to conducting a fair and expeditious inquiry and to use any information to correct errors, make improvements, and ensure accountability.
 Should illegal activity be suspected or confirmed, the university has a duty to report those facts to the appropriate authorities.